I tried direct ingestion of Amazon Bedrock Knowledge Base with S3 data source

 }

-Let's check this in the console again:
+Let's check the behavior on the console again.

-The updated content is retrieved!
+The updated content is being retrieved!

-Next, let's check how to delete a document.
+Next, let's check how to delete documents.

-To delete a document, use the DeleteKnowledgeBaseDocuments API:
+To delete documents, use the DeleteKnowledgeBaseDocuments API.

 aws bedrock-agent delete-knowledge-base-documents \